 The German authorities showed sympathy towards the Indian Nationalist cause.
 He founded the Free India Center in Berlin, and created the Indian Legion out of Indian prisoners of war Its members swore the following allegiance “I swear by God this holy oath that I will obey the leader of the German race and state, Adolf Hitler, as the commander of the German armed forces in the fight for India, whose leader is Subhas Chandra Bose“.
 Bose lived in Berlin from 1941 until 1943 and married Emilie Schenkl and had a daughter named Anita Bose Pfaff.

-After being disillusioned that Germany could be of any help in gaining India’s independence, he left for Japan and with the Japenese support he formed the Indian National Army (INA) and formed Provisional Government of Free India in the Andaman and Nicobar Islands.
+After being disillusioned that Germany could be of any help in gaining India’s independence, he left for Japan, and with the Japenese support, he formed the Indian National Army (INA) and formed the Provisional Government of Free India in the Andaman and Nicobar Islands.
 When the Japanese were defeated the INA was forced to pull back, along with the retreating Japanese army, and fought in key battles against the British Indian Army.
 A large proportion of the INA troops surrendered under Lt Col Loganathan.
 The remaining troops retreated with Bose towards Malaya or made for Thailand.
 Japan’s surrender at the end of the war also led to the surrender of the remaining elements of the Indian National Army.
 The INA prisoners were then repatriated to India and some tried for treason.

 On 6 July 1944 Bose addressed Mahatma Gandhi as the “Father of the Nation” and asked for his blessings and good wishes for the war he was fighting.
 Subhas Chandra Bose’s death occurred from third-degree burns on 18 August 1945 after his overloaded Japanese plane crashed in Japanese-ruled Formosa (now Taiwan).